 Your urine typically doesn’t contain bacteria (germs).
 Urine is a byproduct of our filtration system—the kidneys.
 When waste products and excess water is removed from your blood by the kidneys, urine is created.
 Normally, urine moves through your urinary system without any contamination.
 However, bacteria can get into the urinary system from outside of the body, causing problems like infection and inflammation.
 This is a urinary tract infection (UTI).

 The urinary tract makes and stores urine, one of the body's liquid waste products.
 The urinary tract includes the following parts:

 Urinary tract infections are very common, occurring in 1 out of 5 women sometime in their lifetime.
+Though UTIs are common in women, they can also happen to men, older adults and children.
 One to 2% of children develop urinary tract infections.
 Each year, 8 million to 10 million visits to doctors are for urinary tract infections.

-A urinary tract infection causes the lining of the urinary tract to become red and irritated, which may produce some of the following symptoms:
+A urinary tract infection causes the lining of the urinary tract to become red and irritated (inflammation), which may produce some of the following symptoms:

 Other symptoms that may be associated with a urinary tract infection include:

 Your doctor will use the following tests to diagnose a urinary tract infection:

 If your infection does not respond to treatment or if you keep getting infections over and over again, your doctor may use the following tests to examine your urinary tract for disease or injury: